Reviews You Can Rely On

 As is true of many types of gear, a good camping blanket is one you can happily use in many conditions.
 We tested how each one performs in the wind, against rain, and in the face of dog claws and rocky grounds.
 We also did everything from reading books to tailgating to cooking meals (particularly the ones that can be clipped or buttoned to become a poncho) to figure out which ones can really do it all.

-The other two blankets we tested (that turn into ponchos) are the Horizon Hound Down and Zefabak Down.
-They snap all the way down the front; when fully buttoned up, we felt a bit penned in, which could become problematic when you inevitably rip the snaps open.
+The Horizon Hound Down also turns into a poncho, snapping all the way down the front.
+When fully buttoned up, we felt a bit penned in, which could become problematic when you inevitably rip the snaps open.
 When unsnapping the Horizon Hound, our testing model ripped during this exact situation.
 The Rumpl, on the other hand, features a loop and clip design that is opened by pressing the clip release, so there's no worry of ripping the blanket in your hurry to pull it off.

 camping blanket - being able to wear a blanket hands-free is a great perk for...

 Being able to wear a blanket hands-free is a great perk for tailgating!
-The Horizon Hound Down (left), Rumpl Down Puffy (center), and Zefabak Down (right) all snap or clip into ponchos.
+The Horizon Hound Down (left), Rumpl (center), and Zefabak Down (right, previously tested) all snap or clip into ponchos.

 Credit: Maggie Brandenburg

-Many of the camping blankets we tested come with claims about DWR treatment to repel water, wind-blocking technologies, and the power to shed every speck of dirt and hair that come in contact with it.
+Many of the camping blankets we tested come with claims about DWR treatment to repel water, wind-blocking technologies, and the power to shed every speck of dirt and hair that comes in contact with it.
 However, not all of them lived up to their claims or our expectations.
-Models that repelled all spilled water during our testing include the Rumpl Down Puffy and Horizon Hound Down.
-The REI Co-op Camp very nearly repelled all of our spillages but did take up a little bit of water at the seams.
+The Yeti Lowlands repelled all spilled water during our testing.
+The REI Co-op Camp very nearly repelled all of our spillages but took up a little bit of water at the seams.

-Similarly, the Zefabak Down repelled most water, but after the puddle was removed, the top layer of material was damp to the touch.
-The Kelty Bestie and the SnugPak Jungle initially resisted the water but ended up soaking the entire amount through several layers after a few minutes.
+The Kelty Bestie initially resisted the water but ended up soaking the entire amount through several layers after a few minutes.
 Though both wool blankets, the Pendleton Yakima and Ektos Wool, obviously soaked up all the water we put on them, they both maintained a puddle for the amount of time it would take to grab a towel and clean it up.
 Wool also boasts the benefit of keeping its insulating powers even when wet.

 Packed Size